yuxin-jiang/Awesome-Computer-Vision-Paper/README.md

 #### 1.1 Semantic Occupancy-based 3D Scene Generation
 Semantic occupancy-based cross-task mutual learning unifies multiple 3D tasks (e.g., reconstruction, segmentation, generation) by modeling semantic occupancy (voxel-level semantic presence).
 This reduces redundancy in multi-task training and improves 3D scene consistency.
-- OccScene: Semantic Occupancy-based Cross-task Mutual Learning for 3D Scene Generation [[arXiv 2025]](https://arxiv.org/abs/2412.11183)
+- OccScene: Semantic Occupancy-based Cross-task Mutual Learning for 3D Scene Generation [[TPAMI 2025]](https://arxiv.org/abs/2412.11183)

 ### 2. Point Cloud Efficient Learning
 Point cloud efficient learning focuses on reducing the computational cost and number of trainable parameters for point cloud models, enabling low-cost adaptation to new domains/tasks.
 This is critical for edge deployment of point cloud-based applications.

 #### 2.1 Parameter-Efficient Fine-Tuning for Point Clouds
 Parameter-efficient fine-tuning (PEFT) in the spectral domain reduces the number of trainable parameters for point cloud models, enabling low-cost adaptation to new domains/tasks without full retraining.
 This is critical for edge deployment of point cloud-based anomaly detection/3D reconstruction.
-- Parameter-Efficient Fine-Tuning in Spectral Domain for Point Cloud Learning [[arXiv 2025]](https://arxiv.org/abs/2410.08114)
+- Parameter-Efficient Fine-Tuning in Spectral Domain for Point Cloud Learning [[TPAMI 2025]](https://arxiv.org/abs/2410.08114)[[code]](https://github.com/jerryfeng2003/PointGST)

 💌 **Acknowledgement**
 We acknowledge the open-source community (e.g., CVPR 2025, AAAI 2026, ArXiv) for providing access to cutting-edge research papers and code repositories.
 Big thanks to the authors of these works for advancing the field of computer vision!
 We also acknowledge the [Awesome Industrial Anomaly Detection](https://github.com/M-3LAB/awesome-industrial-anomaly-detection) repository for its comprehensive paper list and datasets on industrial image anomaly/defect detection.
 Big thanks to this amazing open-source work!